The Declaration of Arbroath Family History Project

 Genetic genealogy strand

-This will be based largely on staff research with some student involvement and will consist of the following:
+This was based largely on staff research with some student involvement and consisted of the following:

 genetic genealogy research into the families of significance in relation to the Declaration of Arbroath to –